 The Fiesta Active, meanwhile, blends SUV elements – a raised ride height, body protection and roof rails – with low supermini running costs and easy driving manners.
 And performance enthusiasts will be more excited by the Fiesta ST (our favourite hot hatch), which we’ve reviewed separately.

 While a 197bhp version of the EcoBoost three-cylinder petrol engine is fitted in the ST, the regular Fiesta line-up still offers an excellent range of petrol engines with varying power outputs and the option of mild-hybrid electrical assistance.
 No plug-in hybrid or electric version has yet been announced, and the electrical assistance is less noticeable than Ford makes out - although it does boost fuel economy slightly.
 In late 2020, the diesel engine was discontinued.

 You’ll get the mild-hybrid tech on the 123 and 153bhp versions of the turbocharged three-cylinder 1.0-litre petrol engine; the latter is good for a nine-second 0-62mph time.
-The same engine is available with 94bhp, while the 123bhp engine goes without the hybrid assistance when specced with the new seven-speed automatic gearbox.
-The entry-level Fiesta Trend model now uses the 94bhp version of the 1.0-litre instead of the old-fashioned, non-turbocharged 74bhp 1.1-litre engine.
+The same engine is available with 99bhp, while the 123bhp engine is now available with mild-hybrid assistance when specced with the seven-speed automatic gearbox.
+The entry-level Fiesta Trend model now gives the option of the 99 and 123bhp engines, alongside the old-fashioned, non-turbocharged 74bhp 1.1-litre engine.